The Ultimate Guide to Your First Trip to Europe

 7. Find Cheap Tickets

 You have to look for ticket deals and check them constantly.
 It is not a one-time search, but a continuing process.
 It would be best if you played with dates and even destinations to find excellent deals.
 I personally only use Skyscanner to find the best travel deals.
 The process of planning a trip can save you money and give you a great Europe trip itinerary to follow.
-Take your time to figure out your flights and train tickets, accommodation in Europe, and phone plan before you start exploring the world.
+Take your time to figure out your flights and train tickets, European accommodation, and phone plan before you start exploring the world.

-Also, if you are not sure about the destination you picked, book a ticket with the 24-hour return policy, so in that case, you will have some time to think about it and will be able to get a refund if you will change your mind.
+Also, if you are not sure about the destination you picked, book a ticket with the 24-hour return policy, so in that case, you will have some time to think about it and will be able to get a refund if you change your mind.

 Related article